 With this easy recipe, you can learn how to make mozzarella cheese at home in about 30 minutes!
 Includes both microwave and water bath techniques, so that you can make this no matter what.

-- Stay away from UHT pasteurized milk.
+- Don not use UHT pasteurized milk.
 This is milk that is pasteurized at very high heat, effectively destroying enzymes needed to make the milk coagulate.
 You will end up with a soupy cottage cheese like mixture.

 - Unfortunately, most organic milks are UHT pasteurized.
 Check the label on the carton; homogenized, and pasteurized are fine.